 We analyzed Baidu Input Method as part of our ongoing work analyzing popular mobile and desktop apps for security and privacy issues.
-We found that multiple third-party apps using the Baidu Input Method API include a vulnerability which allows network eavesdroppers to decrypt network transmissions.
+We found that Baidu Input Method for Windows includes a vulnerability which allows network eavesdroppers to decrypt network transmissions.
 This means third parties can obtain sensitive personal information including what users have typed.
-We also found privacy and security weaknesses in the encryption used by the Windows, Android, and iOS versions of Baidu Input Method.
-To address these issues, we suggest using HTTPS or TLS rather than custom-designed network protocols to encrypt sensitive network data.
+We also found privacy and security weaknesses in the encryption used by the Android and iOS versions of Baidu Input Method.
+To address these issues, we suggest using HTTPS or TLS rather than custom-designed network protocols.